-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 15, 2013
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS May 21, 2014

-Notice is hereby given that the Annual Meeting (the "Annual Meeting") of Stockholders of Universal Health Services, Inc. (the "Company") will be held on Wednesday, May 15, 2013 at 10:00 a.m., at the offices of the Company, Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania for the following purposes:
+Notice is hereby given that the Annual Meeting (the "Annual Meeting") of Stockholders of Universal Health Services, Inc. (the "Company") will be held on Wednesday, May 21, 2014 at 10:00 a.m., at the offices of the Company, Universal Corporate Center, 367 South Gulph Road, King of Prussia, Pennsylvania for the following purposes:

-(1) the election of one director by the holders of Class A and Class C Common Stock; and

-(2) the election one director by the holders of Class B and Class D Common Stock; and

-(3) the transaction of such other business as may properly come before the meeting or any adjournment thereof.
+- (1) the election of one director by the holders of Class A and Class C Common Stock; and - (2) the election one director by the holders of Class B and Class D Common Stock; and - (3) to conduct an advisory (nonbinding) vote to approve named executive officer compensation; and - (4) to ratify the selection of PricewaterhouseCoopers LLP, as the company's independent registered public accounting firm for the fiscal year ending December 31, 2014; and - (5) the transaction of such other business as may properly come before the meeting or any adjournment thereof.

-You are entitled to vote at the Annual Meeting only if you were a Company stockholder of record at the close of business on March 21, 2013.
+You are entitled to vote at the Annual Meeting only if you were a Company stockholder of record at the close of business on March 24, 2014.